PixelQuinn/blossom-bot/README.md

   Can also use modifiers for more table top like rolls; ex: !roll 2d10+4 will roll 2d10 then add 4 and display the total.

 - Random Number: !rng 1 10, generates a random number between 1-10.

-- Purge: !purge is the first moderation command of blossom-bot. !purge 10 deletes the last 10 messages in the channel, for example.

 - Documentation: !docs, links you to here.

+- Some fun auto replies: If you say "hello" for example, the bot will reply to you saying "Hello there!".

+### Moderation Commands

+## ** When Names are specified, they do not need to be @ mentioned. **

+## ** Replace {name} with the username of the person you want to use the action on. **

+## ** Bot must have proper permissions to use some commands. **

+- Ban a user: !ban {name}

+- Kick a user from the server: !kick {name}

+- Give a role: !giverole {name}

+- Take a role: !takerole {name}

+- Purge: !purge 10 deletes the last 10 messages in the channel, for example.
+The number is specified by the user.

 ### Contributing
 Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.